LeniwPetrou/university-frontend/README.md

 More specifically, the **basic features** are the following:

 ### Log in
-Log in page with complete authentication.
+Log in page with **complete authentication**.
 If username and password are not filled or authentication has failed, user is being informed by related messages (snackbars).

 ![](login.gif)